 8.1 million people – plus the environment, agriculture, businesses and visitors – all rely on South Florida's limited water resources.
 To balance diverse needs, the South Florida Water Management District focuses on managing and protecting these resources.

 Protecting Regional Water Supply

-The regional water management system – with nearly 2,000 miles of canals and more than 2,800 miles of levees/berms, 69 pump stations, 645 water control structures and more than 700 culverts – helps to protect regional water supplies and provide flood control.
+The regional water management system – with approximately 2,100 miles of canals and 2,000 miles of levees/berms, 71 pump stations and more than 600 water control structures and 625 project culverts – helps to protect regional water supplies and provide flood control.

 From Droughts to Hurricanes